It is easier to remove chocolate from that carpet than to

-before it is melted or rubbed into the carpet!
-But if it is too
+chocolate before they are melted or rubbed into the carpet!
+But

 Put an ice cube on the spot to harden any remaining chocolate.